andrewwippler/remarkable-email-to-notion/README.md

 # Remarkable email to Notion

 I like control of my data and utilizing what is already free to me.
 This project is not intended to replace services such as [https://taskrobin.io/](taskrobin.io).
-(Although, I think there might be a security issue as remarkable sends from the same email address.)
+(Although, remarkable sends from the same email address which might break the service.)

 ## Overall scope
 1. Send an email from remarkable (Attachment or Text)